openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 Remember, also, that the rules for interpreting a failed roll only apply to PCs.
 For the GM, a success is a success and a failure is a failure (See chapter 2 for more details).

-### Example
+> ### Example of the Core Mechanic in Combat
+>

-*Vera hurls herself at the red dragon attempting to cut through his scaly hide.
+> Vera hurls herself at the red dragon attempting to cut through his scaly hide.
 However, her attack roll fails to hit the dragon’s toughness of 25.
 She chooses to inflict 5 damage, but the GM also gets a choice.
-He chooses to inflict the knockdown bane: The dragon’s tail lashes around and sweeps Vera to the floor.*
+He chooses to inflict the knockdown bane: The dragon’s tail lashes around and sweeps Vera to the floor.

 ## Using Attributes to Inflict Damage